f5devcentral/secure-deliver-optimize-genai/docs/class3/class3.rst

 4 - Build FlowsieAI Documents Store
 -----------------------------------

-RAG incorporate proprietary data to complement models and deliver more contextually aware AI outputs.
+Retrival Augemented Generation (RAG) incorporate proprietary data to complement models and deliver more contextually aware AI outputs.
 However, in NLP (Neural Language Processing), AI don't understand human language.
 Those texts or knowledge need to be converted into an understandable language by NLP where the process called embedding required to convert text into series of vector array.

-**nomic-embed-text** is an embedding model that able to convert text into a vector array.
-In order for nomic-embed-text to work, the Qdrant dimension have to be updated to **768**.

 Select **Document Stores** from the left menu.
 Click **Add New** to create a new document store.
-Click **Add**
+Give it a name and click **Add**

 ..  image:: ./_static/class3-doc-store-01.png

-Select **arcadia-team**
+Select **arcadia-team** (currently empty document store)

 ..  image:: ./_static/class3-doc-store-02.png

 Click **Add Document Loader**.
-Search *text* and select **Text File**
+Search for keyword *text* and select **Text File**

 ..  image:: ./_static/class3-doc-store-03.png

 Name the Text File Loader Name as **arcadia-team**.
-Select **Upload File** and choose the text file as shown
+Select **Upload File** and choose the text file as shown.
+The text file located on the jumphost **Documents** directory.

 ..  image:: ./_static/class3-doc-store-04.png